priiduneemre/btcd-cli4j/README.md

 	MiningInfo miningInfo = client.getMiningInfo();

 *P.S.
-To learn more about the default HTTP provider (e.g. performance tuning of* `CloseableHttpClient` *instances and/or use of SSL/TLS layering (i.e. HTTPS) (untested!)), see the official HttpComponents Client documentation* [here](http://hc.apache.org/httpcomponents-client-ga/tutorial/html/connmgmt.html#d5e380) *and* [here](http://hc.apache.org/httpcomponents-client-ga/tutorial/html/connmgmt.html#d5e436)*.
-Additionally, check out the related code samples:* [1](http://hc.apache.org/httpcomponents-client-4.4.x/httpclient/examples/org/apache/http/examples/client/ClientConfiguration.java) *and* [2](http://hc.apache.org/httpcomponents-client-4.4.x/httpclient/examples/org/apache/http/examples/client/ClientCustomSSL.java)*.*
+To learn more about the default HTTP provider (e.g. performance tuning of* `CloseableHttpClient` *instances and/or use of SSL/TLS layering (i.e. HTTPS) (untested!)), see the official HttpComponents Client documentation* [here](http://hc.apache.org/httpcomponents-client-4.3.x/tutorial/html/connmgmt.html#d5e380) *and* [here](http://hc.apache.org/httpcomponents-client-4.3.x/tutorial/html/connmgmt.html#d5e436)*.
+Additionally, check out the related code samples:* [1](http://hc.apache.org/httpcomponents-client-4.3.x/httpclient/examples/org/apache/http/examples/client/ClientConfiguration.java) *and* [2](http://hc.apache.org/httpcomponents-client-4.3.x/httpclient/examples/org/apache/http/examples/client/ClientCustomSSL.java)*.*

 ##Handling asynchronous events

 Bitcoin Core also provides an asynchronous notification API by relying on a set of user-defined shell scripts specified in the `bitcoin.conf` configuration file (see [here](https://en.bitcoin.it/wiki/Running_Bitcoin#Bitcoin.conf_Configuration_File) for more details).
 Whenever a particular event is detected on the network, the appropriate shell script gets loaded with data & executed by *bitcoind*.
-To take advantage of this feature, add the following lines to your `bitcoin.conf` file (use any flavor of `netcat` that you're comfortable with, such as `ncat` or `socat`):
+To take advantage of this feature, add the following lines to your `bitcoin.conf` file (use any flavor of `netcat` you're comfortable with, such as `ncat` or `socat`):

 	alertnotify="echo %s | ncat 127.0.0.1 5158"
 	blocknotify="echo %s | ncat 127.0.0.1 5159"